mozilla-l10n/documentation/src/tools/pontoon/messaging_center.md

 ### Filter by locale

-Checking the `Filter by Locale` checkbox opens a selector.
-You can choose which locales you want to include such that they move from the “Available” column on the left to the “Chosen” column on the right.
-You can also use the “MOVE ALL” options to move all locales from one column to the other.
+Checking the `Filter by Locale` checkbox opens the locale selector.
+You can choose which locales to include by moving them from the `Available` column on the left to the `Chosen` column on the right.
+You can also use the `MOVE ALL` options to move all locales from one column to the other.

 ### Filter by project